- Docent in epidemiology, University of Helsinki (February 7. 2000).

-In recent months, he has written a series of reports and articles for the climate science denial thinktank the Global Warming Policy Foundation (GWPF), claiming that international climate policy is preventing developing countries from tackling their public health challenges by “coercing” them into adopting “utopian energy policies”.
+He has written a series of reports and articles for the climate science denial thinktank the Global Warming Policy Foundation (GWPF), claiming that international climate policy is preventing developing countries from tackling their public health challenges by “coercing” them into adopting “utopian energy policies.”

 Stance on Climate Change

 Previous statements of his seem to suggest he accepts anthropogenic climate change.
 In a lecture he gave in 2014, entitled “Why are developing countries more vulnerable to projected climate change than OECD countries?”
 Paunio argued that a lack of infrastructure “makes developing nations and especially their poor vulnerable to CC.” ,